nsbgn/vim-margin/README.md

 Usage
 -------------------------------------------------------------------------------

 After installation, the margin will be active by default.
+If this is not desired, add the following to your `.vimrc` after loading the plugin:

+    let g:margin_enabled=1

+To toggle the margins:

+    :Margin

 Related